Bulls hang on to beat Grizzlies 106-99

 TIP-INS

 Grizzlies: Valanciunas returned after missing the previous two games with flu-like symptoms.
-Before the game, coach Taylor Jenkins thought he might have to limit his center’s minutes, but he played 29 minutes, more than his season average of 24.6. ”I was winded,” he said. ”A nice way to put it.” .
+Before the game, coach Taylor Jenkins thought he might have to limit his center’s minutes, but he played 29 minutes, more than his season average of 24.6 .
 Rookie F Brandon Clarke (left oblique soreness) and F Kyle Anderson (right heel soreness) also sat out.

 Bulls: The team still is awaiting the results of a follow-up MRI on F Otto Porter (left foot bone bruise) to determine how much longer he’ll be sidelined.
 Porter hasn’t played since Nov.
 6 at Atlanta .
-F Chandler Hutchison (right shoulder sprain) missed his third straight game … The Bulls have won six straight against Memphis.
+F Chandler Hutchison (right shoulder sprain) missed his third straight game.

 UP NEXT